apadkavyrava/Card-default-predition/README.md

 2. Decision Tree
 3. Random forest

-## Neuro Network
+## Neural Network
-NN with 2 hidden layers
+Basic NN with 2 hidden fully connected layers and relu activation.

+Used confusion matrix for evaluate results.
+Achived 82% accuracy as the best result.